henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

 in astroNN configuration file or ``Magic Number`` in equations below.
-Since they are built on Tensorflow and follows Keras API requirement, all astroNN loss functions are fully compatible with Keras with Tensorflow backend, as well as directly be imported and used with Tensorflow, for most loss functions, the first arguement is ground turth tensorf and the second arguement is prediction tensor from neural network.
+Since they are built on Tensorflow and follows Keras API requirement, all astroNN loss functions are fully compatible with Keras with Tensorflow backend, as well as directly be imported and used with Tensorflow, for most loss functions, the first argument is ground truth tensor and the second argument is prediction tensor from neural network.

 .. note:: Always make sure when you are normalizing your data, keep the magic number as magic number.
 If you use astroNN normalizer, astroNN will take care of that.